peleg-lab/honeycomb-adaptive-cell-size/README.md

 DATASETS='s_1 s_1o5' make run
 ```
 #### Python notebook
-All the code requrired to process the datasets associated with this paper is present in the notebook [honeycomb_analysis.ipynb](notebooks/src/honeycomb_analysis.ipynb) as well.
+All the code requrired to process the datasets associated with this paper is present in the notebook [honeycomb_analysis.ipynb](noteboooks/src/honeycomb_analysis.ipynb) as well.

 This notebook provides an interactive interface to run the code, also making it easier to tinker with.
 The notebook has three main sections, one for each task in the data processing pipeline:
 * Histogram thresholding
 * Plastic base segmentation
 * Plastic cell edge segmentation

+The steps to run a Jupyter Notebook can be found in this [guide](https://docs.jupyter.org/en/latest/running.html).
+Before running the code in the notebook, setup the `notebooks/data` directory as described in the following instructions.

 The notebook is present under the directory `notebooks/` whose file structure is as follows:
 ```